poliglota-ti/hubspot-api/README.md

 ## Poli Hubspot
-This gem was created to solve the problem of Hubspot connection, because we have multiple services that share logic with this connection.
+This gem was created to solve the problem of Hubspot connection, because we have multiple legacies services that share logic with this connection.

 ## Installation